cyberbotics/webots/docs/blog/Webots-2025-a-release.md

 Here we are going to present some of the main new features, but for a comprehensive list of changes please refer to the [Change Log](../reference/changelog-r2025.md).

+## New Robot

+A new robot model has been added to the Webots library.

 ## Introducing the W3D Format

 Webots 2025a introduces the new `w3d` format, replacing the outdated `x3d` format to simplify simulation workflows.